 specifies the DOS copy command to use.
 If you omit this argument, the default command is copy /v.
-If the command you specify requires options, you can specify them by separating them from the command with a forward slash (/) or a hyphen (-).
+If the command you specify requires options, you can specify them in the usual way; that is, separate them from the command with a forward slash (/) or a hyphen (-).